 I love new york.
 I’ve been to it a couple of times in my life.
 Revisiting it in the setting of a D&D campaign is like a third visit.

-Brennan Famously loves New York, and you can see it from the way he narrates the story.
+Brennan Famously loves New York, and you can see it from how he narrates the story.
 It’s not just a setting.
 This person lived in the city and shares unique anecdotes because of that.

 One of the scenes in the episode features an empty times square.
 Take a moment to digest that last sentence.
 It’s so cool to create those scenarios, and I can’t wait for the next episode!

-The scenery is one thing, but the cast created some diverse and interesting entourage of characters.
+The scenery is one thing, but the cast created a diverse and exciting entourage of characters.

 The Characters Are So Interesting And Diverse

 The characters in the show are a great conduit to describe the diversity of New york.
-Pete, one of the main characters, is a transgender man who went through his Top surgery a while ago and enjoys lots of Mushrooms.
+One of the main characters, Pete, is a transgender man who went through his Top surgery a while ago and now enjoys lots of Mushrooms daily.

 Sofia is an incredible monk hairstylist whose husband left her.
 She doesn’t read short stories, and if you saw the first episode, you understand why it’s funny.

-Kugrash is a rat druid who is taking care of the invisible people of society.
+Kugrash is a rat druid who takes care of the invisible people of society.
 He gives food to poor people and can talk to animals.

-Ricky is a firefighter Paladin who is a really cool dude with some selfie issues.
+Ricky is a firefighter Paladin, a cool jock with some selfie issues.
 He’s the lawful good of the game, I guess.

 Misty Moore is a fucking Broadway star Bard and is mysterious in more ways than one.

 Last but not least, Kingston.
-The incredible dude takes care of magic ailments and gives his mom’s food to other people while he takes care of the sick in both The Unsleeping City and New York.
+The incredible dude takes care of magic ailments and gives his mom’s food to other people while caring for the sick in both The Unsleeping City and New York.

-These characters are awesome, and I can’t wait to see what they weave together.
+These characters are fantastic, and I can’t wait to see what they weave together.